What are “Death Taxes”?

 It is important to note that the personal representative should not consider the probate value of the estate but the total gross value, including assets that avoid the probate process, such as property in joint tenancy, named-beneficiary property, pay-on-death assets, etc.

-Call San Diego estate planning and probate attorney Scott Grossman for a free discussion of your case, and order his free book The Insider’s Guide to California Probate and Trust Administration.
+Call trust litigation and probate attorney Scott Grossman for a free discussion of your case, and order his free book The Insider’s Guide to California Probate and Trust Administration.

 Estate Tax (noun):